 Growing Up WILD features new activities designed to stimulate young children in new and exciting ways while connecting them to nature and many of its wonders.
 Growing Up WILD is a national early childhood initiative that builds literacy skills and environmental appreciation among early learners through participation in engaging wildlife-based educational activities.
 This workshop is suggested for teachers that work with ages 3-7.
 Click Here for details.
 Contact Growing Up WILD Coordinator...

-Crystie Baker, Conservation Educator, was recently named Mississippi's Project WILD Facilitator of the Year.
-For five years, Baker has provided hands-on programs and teacher workshops throughout southwest Mississippi.
-Crystie's enthusiasm and knowledge of wildlife encourages Mississippians to explore the outdoors with excitement and curiosity.
+Nicole Smith, Conservation Educator, was recently named Mississippi's Project WILD Facilitator of the Year.
+Nicole has served as a Project WILD facilitator since 2006 providing hands-on conservation programs and teacher workshops.
+She has used Project WILD to reach non-traditional users of the program, too, such as Scouts and families.
+Nicole's enthusiasm and knowledge of the natural world encourages all Mississippians to explore the outdoors with excitment and wonder!

 4th-6th grade scavenger hunt